learn-co-curriculum/java-mod-1-constructors/README.md

 ```

 Note that the new constructor makes use of the previously defined constructor to
-initialized the two fields that were already supported and then proceeds to
+initialize the two fields that were already supported and then proceeds to
 initialize the additional field for which it received a value as a parameter.